 The Healing Power of Art is a wonderful online community of art/artists that promote well being and positive change.
 Artists in the group are inspired by health/healing, education, social work, environmental awareness and more.
 See the exhibit and read more at: http://www.manhattanarts.com/hpa-1/ and http://healing-power-of-art.org

-So, why do I create inspirational/healing art and how did I get started on this path?
+So, why do I create inspirational / healing / visionary art and how did I get started on this path?

-Without going into lots of endless, embarrassing and depressing details, I can ultimately say that I have been completely humbled by my life experiences.
-And this has deeply strengthened my sense of compassion.
-Through trying to understand and express some of my earliest challenges, in college I studied psychology, art and spiritual traditions.
+For all of these reasons I have felt increasingly humbled by life and it has deeply strengthened my sense of compassion and empathy.
+Through trying to understand and express some of my earliest challenges, in college I studied psychology, art and world spiritual traditions.
 A big turning point for me came in my twenties, when I was diagnosed with diabetes.
-Having to face a serious chronic disease with dangers and complications at such a young age made my life flash before me.
-All the sudden, I realized that my time on earth is limited and I felt the calling to do something meaningful with my life.
-As a graphic/web designer, this also moved me to work with non-profits and small creative ventures as opposed to agencies/corporations.
-Onward to today, sometimes my daily life is stressful, but I am continuously thankful for the time and the blessings that I DO have.
+Having to face a serious chronic disease with dangers and complications at a young age made my life flash before me.
+Around the same time, my first art commission was for a woman dying.
+She wanted a visual remembrance of her spirit for her husband.
+He wanted to give her something she treasured in her last days.
+Somehow I managed to make an art doll and I titled it Radiance.
+I put my heart and soul into it, hoping that it might be worthy of her.
+Through experiences like this, I started to feel that there is so much more to the human spirit than just our physical bodies.
+That beyond suffering, there was an infinite source of love accessible to us all.
+My love of nature inspired me to start seeing that this love was inherent in Earth’s lush abundance- that water, animals, land, food, gardens are all gifts to us.
+Ultimately, I began to realize that my time on earth is limited and I felt the calling to do something meaningful with my life.
+As a graphic/web designer, this also moved me to work with human services non-profits and small creative ventures as opposed to agencies/corporations.
+Onward to today, I am continuously thankful for the time and the blessings that I have.

-Several years ago, I worked with VSA Arts, an organization promoting the power of art for people living with disabilities.
+Several years ago, I worked with VSA Arts, a wonderful organization promoting the power of art for people living with disabilities.
 I fondly remember the strong spirit of all the people I met there- especially how those who faced the greatest challenges were so positive.
-And, furthermore how art opened up a world of new possibility- a world with no limitations, a world of pure love and joy.
+And furthermore how art opened up a world of new possibility- a space with no limitations, a space of pure love and joy.
 This experience, among others, reinforced my healing art path.
 Buddhists have long believed suffering leads to compassion and enlightenment, and I do see the truth in this principle.
 I don’t wish that suffering is necessary for anyone.
-But to be able to see the beauty in life amidst difficulty is a gift that we all have access to, at any time.
-Seeing the light is what moves us forward from darkness.
+But to be able to see the beauty and interconnectedness of life amidst difficulty is a gift that we all have access to, at any time.

 |The Light Within © Robin Phillips Studio|